 Tomatoes in Shakshuka

 This is the basis of the dish.
 Some people insist on using fresh tomatoes, some like to use canned.
-When it comes to tomato based sauces, I have always felt that canned tomatoes give you the best flavour, and that’s the route I take.
+When it comes to tomato based sauces, I have always felt that canned tomatoes give you the best, deeper flavour, and that’s the route I take.

-Naturally, it’s a matter of preference, and season.
+Naturally, it’s a matter of preference, and season, especially if you have lots from your garden.
 If you are using fresh tomatoes, you want the fully ripe, soft and sweet variety to achieve the best flavour.
 Otherwise, use the canned ones.

 Paprika in Shakshuka